brahmosjs/brahmos/docs/HOW_IT_WORKS.md

 #### Component node
 Source: https://github.com/s-yadav/brahmos/blob/master/src/updateComponentNode.js
 `updateComponentNode` handles updating a component node.
+It creates a component instance and associates the instance to the component node if it's not already created.

 For class components
 - it calls all the applicable life cycle methods if provided and renders with the error boundaries.